Lawwrenciumm/Secure-Programming-S1/README.md

 > [!IMPORTANT]
-> Error free code files are client.py and server.py
+> Error free code files are: client.py and server.py
-> And Vulnerable files are vulnerableClient.py and vulnerableServer.py
+> and vulnerable files are vulnerableClient.py and vulnerableServer.py

 # Usage
 The code is written with python, install python through your preferred source if needed.